Famous Residents # 21: Residing at St Magnus Martyr

 St Saviour and St Mary Overie, and now known as Southwark Cathedral has been a place of worship for over 1,000 years.

-Shakespeare buried his brother, Edmund, here in 1607, and was a regular worshiper in his Globe Theatre days.
-(The Cathedral contains a 19th century large stained glass window dedicated to William, depicting scenes from all of the plays he wrote, at the base of the which is a statue of a reclining , William Shakespeare holding a quill.)
+Shakespeare buried his brother, Edmund, here in an unmarked grave in 1607, which sadly has been lost in the passages of time.
+The Cathedral contains a 19th-century large stained glass window dedicated to William Shakespeare, depicting scenes from all of the plays he wrote, at the base of the which is a statue of a reclining, William Shakespeare holding a quill.
 It was a popular resting place for dramatists John Fletcher and Philip Massinger are also buried here.
-Lancelot Andrews is buried by the high alter, and John Harvard founder of the American University with the same name was baptised here.
+Lancelot Andrews is buried by the high altar, and John Harvard founder of the American University with the same name was baptised here.

 Said to have been founded by King Lucius in AD 179.
 Burnt down in the Great Fire of 1666, the church was rebuilt by Christopher Wren in 1680-81.
 Charles Dickens comments on the raised churchyard in a striking passage in “Our Mutual Friend”, noting how the graves were “conveniently and healthfully elevated above the living".